trolie/spec/docs/usage-examples.md

 ## Caveats on Examples

-The examples provided here have some limitations, as they real TROLIE server implementations may differ in certain details:
+The examples provided here have some limitations, as the real TROLIE server implementations may differ in certain details:

 * The actual URLs used for the TROLIE service themselves are only examples.